 I'm an aspiring writer, but overall, I am an American who seeks a better United States of America.
 Come join me in my journey of truth.

-The movie itself was based upon Betty Mahmoody's book that has the same title to it as the film.
+The movie itself was based on Betty Mahmoody's book, which has the same title as the film.
 Shaloo Walia provides a book review of it in her article titled "Book Review: Not Without My Daughter."
-Everyone who has ever read the book and seen the movie claim that the movie is very different from the book inasmuch as the movie does not include as much in it as the book does.
+Everyone who has ever read the book and seen the movie claims that the movie is very different from the book inasmuch as the movie does not include as much in it as the book does.
 JEN provides a movie review for Not Without My Daughter in her article titled "Mother Daughter Movies."

-Betty made a fortune from her book and from her participation in the movie upon which her book was based.
-She has given public speeches and has even founded an organization that helps women who haven fallen into similar circumstances as she claimed that she did in Iran.
+Betty made a fortune from her book and from her participation in the movie.
+She has given public speeches and has even founded an organization that helps women who have fallen into similar circumstances as she claimed that she did in Iran.
 Betty seems honest and candid in every way whenever I have watched her interviews in video clips of her on YouTube.

 You can find the complete series of video clips from the above-described movie on the YouTube channel named Movieclips.
 The very last scene of the above-described movie will touch your heart where Betty Mahmoody and her daughter, Mahtob, have entered into Turkey and they see the American flag from a distance above a United States consulate or embassy.
 She had her passport and related documents in her possession, and she and her daughter were finally going to return home to the United States of America to be reunited with her parents and her two sons in Michigan.

 There can no be no question that a wealth of both literary talent and cinematographic skills went into the making of both the book and the movie.
 However, a number of revelations have surfaced since the time that both the book and the movie were released.
 These revelations have even me in somewhat of a dilemma over who has actually told the truth about what happened to Betty Mahmoody and Mahtob while they were living in Iran back in the 1980s.